dcchambers/dcchambers.github.io/_pages/ai.md

 I use Claude Code + ChatGPT (at work) and OpenCode + Gemini (personal).

-I also have in-line AI code completion turned on in my preferred editor ([Zed](https://zed.dev)) and it's become invaluable.
+I also have in-line AI code completion turned on in my text editor ([Zed](https://zed.dev)), although I do find that less useful these days due to the power of Claude Code and OpenCode.

 ## Agents